edvin/kdbc/README.md

 You override the `rowItem` function to tell the query how to turn a result set into your domain object.
-You don't need to work with the `ResultSet` directly, the table aliases can be used to extract the sql columns in a type safe manner.
+You don't need to work with the `ResultSet` directly, the table aliases can be used to extract the sql column values in a type safe manner.

 ```kotlin
 class SelectCustomer : Query<Customer> {